 Does Storage Gateway support the Windows operating environment?

 No, Storage Gateway does not currently support the Windows operating environment.

 Can I use Storage Gateway to move data to the cloud from third party storage arrays?

-Yes, you can use Storage Gateway to replicate data from any storage, as long as the NFS client that is performing the data copy can facilitate the replication or can use the Storage Gateway cloud sync feature.
+Yes, you can use Storage Gateway to replicate data from any storage, as long as the NFS client that is performing the data copy can either facilitate the replication or can use the Storage Gateway cloud sync feature.

 Do I need to use Object Storage REST APIs to use Storage Gateway?